SICKAG/collage/docs/docs/features.md

 ## Functional Features

 ### Expose capabilities
-Upgragde any web application to a micro frontend by exposing its capabilities.
+Upgrade any web application to a micro frontend by exposing its capabilities.

 ### Embedding of micro frontends
 Embed micro frontends in your application.